Upcycling on a budget: sticky back plastic

 Spruce up your dreary furniture without breaking the bank.
-Sticky back plastic is a quick and easy way of freshening up your space for less.
-From your bathroom to your bedroom, it can be used on cabinets, tables, walls and pretty much anywhere else you can think of.
+You can give your furniture a quick and easy makeover with sticky back plastic.
+From your bathroom to your bedroom, you can use it on cabinets, tables, walls and pretty much anywhere else you can think of.
+Check out these sticky back plastic ideas and get some inspiration for your next DIY craft project...

-We’ve selected three of our favourite upcycling projects.
-In this article we’ll show you how to recreate them yourself using sticky back plastic, and a few tools that you’re guaranteed to have lying around the home.
-Let’s get started
+We’ve chosen three of our favourite upcycling projects.
+Find out how to recreate them yourself using sticky back plastic and a few tools you've probably got lying around the home.
+Let’s get started...

 You will need: